The SmART Communities program demonstrates how the arts transform downtowns and fuel sustainable economic development.

-In the east, Wilson, once the world’s largest tobacco market, has worked with the N.C.
-Arts Council to build the Vollis Simpson Whirligig Park.
-Thirty of the acclaimed visionary artist Vollis Simpson’s monumental “whirligigs” were relocated from his rural home in Lucama, restored to their original condition, and installed in a park created in downtown Wilson.
-More than $25 million in private development has occurred within a two-block radius of the park since the project began.
-The park opened to the public in the fall of 2017.
+Once the world’s largest tobacco market, Wilson is now the home of Vollis Simpson Whirligig Park.
+With the N.C.
+Arts Council's support, the City of WIlson and local partners relocated thirty of acclaimed visionary artist’s monumental “whirligigs” from his rural farm home in Lucama, restored them to their original condition and built a park to display them in downtown Wilson.
+More than $50 million in private development has occurred in downtown WIlson since the project began.
+The park opened in November 2017 and is a national model for creative placemaking.